137

 Apr 4, 2021 12:49 PM

 Speaking to power…….Doctors for Covid Ethics threaten the European Medicines Agency with serious legal action, citing the Nuremberg Code, because the EMA is recommending dangerous, experimental, untested mRNA “vaccines” to people who have zero risk from covid but very real risk from the “vaccine” (which is not even technically a vaccine).
 The word “vaccine” has been cynically applied to these experimental, unlicenced injections, in order to generate familiarity and comfort, rendering the victims far more susceptible to being tricked.
 None of the people taking this crap have any idea that what they are ebing given is totally experimental.
 This has been deliberately skewed in favour of the message that these novel agents have been “rigourously tested for safety” etc, which is total bullshit and would not stand up in a court of law.
-Pure trickery and deception, all the way, they are like double glazing salesmen, except double glazing salesmen… Read more »
+Pure trickery and deception, all the way, they are like double glazing salesmen, except double glazing salesmen have more ethics.

 George Mc